StephenBanbury/jekyll-blank-template/_posts/GAM750/2021-02-03-the-reality-virtuality-continuum.markdown

 The relationships between performers, audience and stage managers, in terms of not only their differing roles, but also their positioning and nature of their interactions within and across the continuum, is also interesting.
 * What motivates the audience compared with what motivates the performers?
 * How do limitations and affordances affect motivation?
 * How does witnessing and experiencing other points on the continuum, from the perspective of their own, affect this?
-Is it a little like being aware of the concept of a fourth dimension, and having the ability to imagine it, when reality dictates that one only has access to three dimentions?
+Is it a little like being aware of the concept of a fourth dimension, and having the ability to imagine it, when reality dictates that one only has access to three dimensions?

 **It is interesting that theatre is already a kind of virtual way of viewing the world**.
 It is already about making these crazy virtual worlds where anything can happen.